 a.
 Inspection Preparation

 1. Depending on the timing of the conduct of the licensee’s third-party safety culture assessment with respect to the NRC’s 95003 inspection, there may be opportunity for the NRC staff to engage with the licensee and the licensee’s third-party safety culture assessors before initiation of their assessment.
 This is preferable as it allows the NRC lead safety culture assessor (SCA) and other SCAs, as designated by the lead SCA, to evaluate the third-party safety culture assessment methodology.
-The licensee and the third-party safety culture assessors then have the opportunity to to NRC concerns and comments on the methodology in advance of its implementation, and to interact to be informed of the status of safety culture assessment activities.
+The licensee and the third-party safety culture assessors then have the opportunity to respond to NRC concerns and comments on the methodology in advance of its implementation, and to interact to be informed of the status of safety culture assessment activities.
 In these cases, engage the licensee and third-party safety culture assessors using the requirements in this section and the associated guidance in section 03.07.
 Monitor the safety culture assessment implementation and the identification of issues that arise to the extent possible.

 After the conduct of the third-party safety culture assessment, follow the requirements in section 02.08 and associated guidance in section 03.08 to determine the scope of NRC’s graded safety culture assessment.
 It is important to note that, depending on the circumstances, engagement during the third-party safety culture assessment and the subsequent conduct of NRC’s graded assessment activities may occur over several months and may need to begin before the inspection period where the entire inspection team is onsite.